Jerusalem's Christian churches resist Israeli settlers - UCA News

 "Jerusalem also has her Christian character, and that is what is threatened," he told AFP as Christian worshippers readied for Easter celebrations.

-The patriarch claimed that hardline Jewish settlers, known for a push to take over properties of Palestinian families, are also waging a campaign for control of Christian-owned lands.
+The patriarch charged that hardline Jewish settlers, known for a push to take over properties of Palestinian families, are also waging a campaign for control of Christian-owned lands.

 "Those radicals are driven by their ideology," Theophilus III said.
 "Their ideology is the syndrome of messianism, when they claim 'we want to redeem the Holy Land from the profanes'."